-- The President may appoint, from the membership, two (2) board members at large, with approval of the board.
-Their term would coincide with the appointing president(for one year).
+- The President may appoint, from the membership, two (2) board members at large, with approval of the Board.
+Their term would coincide with the appointing president(s) (for one year).
 Their rights and duties would include those of all board members.
-Additionally, they would act as liaison to the general membership, attend all board meetings, and receive assignments and duties from the board, as needed.
+Additionally, they would act as liaison to the general membership, attend all Board and General Meetings, and receive assignments and duties from the Board, as needed.

 - Any repair or maintenance required by or for the Society.
 Before commencing with such work, the project must be approved by the President(s) and Treasurer.
 An invoice should be submitted to the Treasurer for the record.
 Such an invoice should include the name and contact information of the person performing the work, a description/explanation of the type of work and its extent, the proposed cost, and the name of the person approving such work.

 - These Bylaws of the Lakeside Historical Society shall be reviewed every two (2) years, beginning with the calendar year 2022, for accuracy and possible updates.
 In January of the review years, the Board of Directors will create a Bylaws Review Committee to review and recommend alterations, if necessary.

 In 2020, a global pandemic resulted in mass public closures and eliminated public meetings for an extended period.
 Many organizations, including our own, were without pertinent procedures to manage operations in such a situation.
 This necessitated the creation and addition of these Emergency Management Guidelines, in order to set policies and procedures for any possible similar future occurrence.